 We compiled a vast list of features from across a broad spectrum to see where these different offerings might have some crossover, and where unique features could prove difficult to loop in.
 This Venn Diagram is a portion of the competitors we included in our analysis.

 Taking the responses from our survey, we contacted seven participants to take part in user interviews.
-Using a script, we asked participants a series of nine questions to find out more about users’ pains, pleasures, behaviors, and context of use
+Using a script, we asked participants nine questions to find out more about their pains, pleasures, behaviors, and context of use.

 These questions elicited a wide variety of responses, which we organized using an affinity map (breaking feedback down into behaviors, pains, pleasures, and contexts).
 We then further categorized the responses into themes, and identified opportunities for each theme.